-“Kari is an exemplary educator and is instrumental in mentoring Lynchburg College students through the health and physical education major and into service as educators,” Dr. St. Clair said.
+“Kari is an exemplary educator and is instrumental in mentoring University of Lynchburg students through the health and physical education major and into service as educators,” Dr. St. Clair said.
 “With America in a health crisis fueled by the epidemic of obesity, each of those students can have a powerful impact upon the lives of young men and women.”

 Hampton said that it was an honor to be nominated and then to win the award.
 Although coming to work and doing what is best for her students is part of her routine, the award helped her realize that her colleagues in the profession recognize the value of her efforts.
 “It’s nice to see that what I do is really being valued, and they really get what I do,” she said.